 Budget Period and Performance Reports

 The funds allocated to this program usually cover October through September.
-Performance reports are due in the months of February, June and October.
-A self-monitoring checklist is also required to grant recipients.
+Performance reports are due April 20 and November 20.
+A self-monitoring checklist is also required of grant recipients.
 Deadlines are adjusted annually.

-- Refugee School Impact (RSI) Program Performance Report (coming soon)
+- Refugee School Impact (RSI) Program Performance Report - Due July 10 and November 20